Get to know your OTs

 She has completed programs and trainings related to Chronic Pain, Fibromyalgia, Long COVID, and ME/CFS, and holds certifications in Empowered Relief and Mental Health First Aid — all which have supported her in providing care to her patients.

-My Philosophy: “TEA Time”
+Our Philosophy: “TEA Time”

 "TEA Time" is an acronym for Time, Empathy, and Attention.
 These elements are essential not only for fostering a strong therapeutic relationship between healthcare providers and patients but also for nurturing self-care.

-Time: Managing chronic conditions requires patience and dedication.
-I believe in giving each patient the time they need to fully understand and engage in their treatment plan.
+Time: Managing chronic conditions requires patience and dedication. we believe in giving each patient the time they need to fully understand and engage in their treatment plan.
 This means taking the time to listen, to educate, and to ensure that each step is understood and manageable.

 Empathy: Empathy is at the heart of my practice.
 Understanding the emotional and physical challenges faced by individuals with chronic conditions is crucial.
-By approaching each patient with compassion and understanding, I aim to create a supportive and trusting environment where they feel heard and valued.
+By approaching each patient with compassion and understanding, we aim to create a supportive and trusting environment where they feel heard and valued.